JhuMamba/Unity_Learning/README.md

-# Unity_Learning_Prototype_1
+# Prototype_1
-First job while taking Unity Junior Programmer course
+First job while taking Unity Junior Programmer course.
+Used assets from the course itself.